Do guys wear cologne or perfume?

 Because of the concentration of the perfume essence, it costs more per ounce than all the other types of fragrance.

 It also generally has greater longevity on the skin than more diluted products, and it is used more sparingly.
-So while the price of a true perfume might look shocking, you might find that it offers more value you than would expect.
+So while the price of a true perfume might look shocking, you might find that it offers more value to you than would expect.

 Aftershave is important to your shaving routine and can enhance a cologne but don’t expect the scent long into the day.